How do I get started?

 Closed Blocks

-The SAA website and mobile applications provide a list of blockss that have been closed due to spraying and should not be entered by the public or workers.
-We use the following approach to determine if a block is closed.
-First, for each pesticide we store the Re-Entry Interval (REI).
+The SAM Tool website and mobile applications provide a list of blocks that have been closed due to spraying and should not be entered by the public or workers.
+There are two approaches available to determine when a block may be entered after spraying.
+Both of these use the Re-Entry Interval (REI) stored for each pesticide.
 The REI period is the number of hours after spraying that the block should not be entered.
 If the REI period is not specified for a product we assume the interval should be 24 hours.
 (FYI the Canadian OSHA recommends 12 hours if the REI period is not known.
 So, we are being overly cautious.)
-We start the REI period at midnight following when the block was sprayed.
-If the end if the REI period is after the current time then the block is closed.

 So, lets say that spraying a block was completed at 3:45 pm on Day 1 and the product has a REI of 24 hours.
 The REI period would start at midnight of Day 2, be closed all day on Day 2, and would could be entered on Day 3.